nitori/pygame-goggles/README.md

     # Get the world bounding box (it's a pygame.FRect, indicating the area of
     # the world that is currently visible)
-    bbox = view.get_bounding_box(surf.get_rect())
+    bbox = visor.get_bounding_box(surf.get_rect())

     # Get iterable of surfaces, that cover the bounding box
     # This you need to implement yourself!
     # Return an iterable of tuples: (world_x, world_y, tile_surface)
     # Where tile_surface (at the moment) must have world coords width/height.
 Surfaces are expected to be
     # pre-rendered at world-scale (1 unit = 1 pixel in world space).
-The View system will scale them
+The Visor system will scale them
-    # appropriately based on screen resolution and view mode.
+    # appropriately based on screen resolution and visor mode.
     tiles = world.get_tiles_iterable(bbox)

-    # render tiles to surface, the view will autoscale them to the correct size.
+    # render tiles to surface, the visor will autoscale them to the correct size.
-    view.render(surf, tiles)
+    visor.render(surf, tiles)

     # optional (if you don't use the screen directly), blit to screen:
     screen.blit(surf, (0, 0))